DataDog/hiring-engineers/answers.md

-Your answers to the questions go here.

 # Answers by Stephen Roe

-Candidate for Solution Engineer in London
+Candidate for Solution Engineer in London (stephen.john.roe@gmail.com)

-*my hobby github account is p6steve, email is stephen.john.roe@gmail.com*

 *link to this repo provided by Nick Elwell*

 ## Prerequisites

-My personal setup...
+My setup...

 1. My home laptop is OSX, could spin up Docker on that machine, but...
 2. I already have a LAMP build (Ubuntu 18.04 / Apache2 / mysql / PHP, Python) live on AWS to run Wordpress - so let's instrument that with the DataDog Agent and connect from OSX as client